 This is about the same as in a regular can of soda.
 That sugar can be more addictive than drugs has been shown in research with rats.

 There need to be done a lot of more research on this subject but taking in consideration that it contains so much sugar is in my opinion indication enough to stay away from them.

 Energy drinks can cause a caffeine intoxication and make people feel all pumped up and not able to sleep.
 An irregular heartbeat is also a symptom of drinking to many energy drinks.

 Sugar free energy drinks contain so called empty calories and can cause problems with maintaining a wealthy weight.

 If you still would like to drink energy drinks or energy shots that are getting more popular by the day be my guest.

 I stay away from energy drinks as far as I can and get my “energy boost” from normal use of natural caffeine in my coffee and tea.

 Some people think that the water in these drinks will keep them hydrated, but the other ingredients will probably dehydrate you.

 There is not enough research done to show the benefits and I will not give it the benefits of the doubt.

-Too many ingredient and ingredient combinations in combination with synthetic caffeine in a amount that is not regulated and most of the time not listed on the label either.
+Too many ingredient and ingredient combinations with synthetic caffeine in a amount that is not regulated and most of the time not listed on the label either.